 And this is widely taught to children in American high schools because the US, as a Protestant country, grew wealthy with the protestant work ethic making us a country of hard workers.
 Some may even argue, too Protestant!

-Now, let’s forget the religious implications–still, no Crusades starting today!–and let’s think about Team A, who believes that you have to work very consistently, diligently, focused and obsessive way to for good things to happen to your Google Ads campaignvs Team B, who believes that good or bad things just happen to your Google Ads campaign, somewhat arbitrarily.
+Now, let’s forget the religious implications–still, no Crusades starting today!–and let’s think about Team A, who believes that you have to work very consistently, diligently, focused, and obsessive way to for good things to happen to your Google Ads campaigns Team B, who believes that good or bad things just happen to your Google Ads campaign, somewhat arbitrarily.
 Which one would you hire?

 Okay, back on topic: Team A (believing you have to do focused, obsessive good work constantly to get God’s, errr, Google’s grace) vs Team B (believing that God, errr, Google will just randomly determine whom he does or doesn’t like and reward them appropriately).
 Which would you choose?